Middle Eastern Pickled Turnips

 Cut the turnips into rectangular sticks and chop the beet into a large chunk or two.

-As you can see in the photo below, I only added two or three chunks of beet to the jar full of turnips – a little beet adds a lot of color!
+2) Add the veggies to your pickle jar with the garlic and bay leaf.
+I only add two or three chunks of beet to the jar of turnips – a little beet adds a lot of color!

-These pickled turnips are fantastic in my Healthy Mediterranean Hummus Veggie Wraps (shown below), pita sandwiches, and of course, on cheese platters with crackers and mustard.
+- In Mediterranean Hummus Veggie Wraps (shown below), pita sandwiches, and of course, on cheese platters with crackers and mustard.

-They add a sublime tangy crunch to whatever you add them to.
+- They add a sublime tangy crunch to whatever you add them to.

 Below, Middle Eastern Pickled Turnips are pictured in a Middle Eastern Bowl with Spiced Beef.